-Partners will have networking opportunities, including an annual NRN conference, workshops and meetings.
+Partners will have networking opportunities, including a regular NRN conference, workshops and meetings.

 Become an NRN Delivery Partner

-To express an interest in becoming an NRN Delivery Partner, contact Natural England’s NRN partnership team: NDPNaturerecovery@naturalengland.org.uk
+To express an interest in becoming an NRN Delivery Partner, email Natural England’s NRN partnership team: NDPNaturerecovery@naturalengland.org.uk

 NRN Partnership Management Group

-The management group oversees the Delivery Partnership.
+The management group oversees the Delivery Partnership and provides strategic leadership.
 It is led by Natural England and supported by Defra, the Environment Agency and the Forestry Commission.

 Members of the management group